 While Saanich scores fair on the urban forest report card for its overall urban forest management, analysis of CRD data determined an overall decrease in canopy cover from 2008 to 2019.
 Using an accurate, high resolution LiDAR methodology, Saanich's canopy cover was estimated at 43% in 2019.
 This method applied machine learning to detect trees from other objects in LiDAR, and was manually reviewed to correct errors.
 Over 742,000 trees are within the municipality, of which approximately 205,000 are on Saanich-owned property.
 Several native tree species are experiencing declines in health and vitality connected to climate, including Western Redcedar, Grand Fir, and Arbutus.
 The District values the unique natural ecosystems of Saanich and has recently increased native tree planting in parks and natural areas to help meet Climate Plan goals.
 In more urbanized areas, native tree species are often unsuitable because they fail to thrive in small soil volumes around lots of buildings and pavement.
-While the 2010 Urban Forest Strategy provided guidance for forest management over the past 13 years, the 2023 rating of Fair for the District's urban forest management shows improvement is needed for the long-term health and sustainability of the urban forest.
+While the 2010 Urban Forest Strategy provided guidance for forest management over the past 13 years, the 2023 rating of Fair for the District's urban forest.